ojd2/disk-utils/README.md

 # Linux Disk Usage Scripts

-Two simple Linux disk usage monitoring scripts that send email notifications if certain conditions are met.
+Two simple `Linux` disk usage monitoring scripts that sends an email notification if certain conditions are met.
 Two scripts utilise both MB Block usage and default disk capacity usage for a particular a `POSIX` partition.
 If both are greater than thresholds, then trigger the email alert through the system.

 ## Example